Healthy Weight and Your Child

 Geographic and Programmatic Expansion

 FAST has been focused on the Greater Corning area, and we have now started conversations with the Bath Central School District regarding programs to improve fitness and nutrition.
-One possibility would be to adapt the Childhood Healthy Lifestyle Program now at Calvin Smith Elementary School.
+One possibility would be to adapt to the Childhood Healthy Lifestyle Program now at Calvin Smith Elementary School.
 Another good option would be to use CATCH (Coordinated Approach to Child Health), a highly developed program that started in Texas more than 25 years ago and is now used nationwide.
 Cornell Cooperative Extension has been offering training and financial support for CATCH to schools in the past year.

 Financial Support for Fitness and Wellness Expansion in Schools